Spartronics4915/developers_handbook/commands_subsystems/subsystems/README.md

 controlled by one or more subsystems, depending on how many separate control systems are required.
 For a simple pneumatic puncher that controls a single solenoid, one subsystem suffices.
-An elevator that also grabs onto crates to lift up an down can be better divided into two separate subsystems, one to handle the motion up and down with a motor, another to handle the grabbing action.
+An elevator that also grabs onto crates to lift up and down can be better divided into two separate subsystems, one to handle the motion up and down with a motor, another to handle the grabbing action.
 It is important to break up this functionality into multiple subsystems because commands will interrupt other commands that